 - 1. Development of an Integrated National policy, strategy and action plan - 2.
 Development of National Positions on Climate Change issues - 3.
-Adopt and effect a strategy for inclusion of climate change in national development plans - 4.
-Capacity Building, institutional and other resources needs - 5.
+Adopt and effect a strategy for the mainstreaming of climate change in national development plans - 4.
+Capacity Building, institutional and other resources needs to implement strategy and action plan - 5.
 Maintain register of climate change related projects, programs and research activities - 6.
 Participate in and monitor resource mobilization and implementation of national action plan - 7.
 Coordinate UNFCCC national communication to ensure compliance with Convention - 8.
-Facilitate Belize's participation in the Convention and its mechanisms - 9.
-Establish sub-committees as necessary to achieve responsibilities - 10.
-Any other tasks or activities within the framework of the Convention
+Facilitate Belize's participation in the Convention and its mechanisms and other bi-lateral and multi-lateral programs and activities - 9.
+Establish sub-committees as necessary to achieve responsibilities - Recommend evaluation processes to ensure that Belize is meeting its goal and objectives on the UNFCCC